Optimally Integrating Ad Auction into E-Commerce Platforms: Extensions

+{ \fbox{ } } Due to the optimality of mechanism $\mathcal{M}$ and satisfying the restriction on the number of ad items, we can claim that mechanism $\mathcal{M}'(c)$ is the optimal mechanism in current setting. \begin{theorem} Given $\alpha\in [0,1]$ and the budget $c$, the mechanism $\mathcal{M'}(c)$ is the optimal mechanism for the unconstrained problem $UCST(\alpha)$ with the budget on the number of ad items. \end{theorem} \begin{proof} For the step 1, it remains the top-$c$ best ad items with respect to the revised virtual value, which satisfies the budget constraint.
+Since the optimality of mechanism $\mathcal{M}$, it outputs the optimal arrangement within $c$ ad items. \end{proof}

-As for constrained problem, we want to exploit the similar analysis that relax the problem and implement Lagrangian Dual Method, used in Section \ref{sec:cst}.
-However, the main difficulty here is that after adding the number restriction, the coefficient matrix of $\mathcal{X}'$ is not totally unimodular anymore.
-Then similar result as Lemma~\ref{lem3} can not be directly proved by the total unimodularity.
-If the relaxed problem can not be guaranteed to always have 0-1 form optimal solutions, then the Lagrangian Dual Method does not work here.
-Fortunately, we can still manage to show that the relaxed problem still has 0-1 form optimal solutions by constructing an equivalent min-cost max-flow problem.
-We show our construction in Appendix \ref{prf:lem5}.
+As for the constrained problem, we follow the similar logic used in Section \ref{sec:cst}.
+However, the main difference and difficulty is that, the coefficient matrix of $\mathcal{X}'$ is not totally unimodular anymore, compared with the previous constrained problem.
+Fortunately, even though the coefficient matrix lacks of the unimodularity, we can prove that the relaxed problem still has the 0-1 form optimal solutions by transferring it to a min-cost max-flow problem (Lemma \ref{lem5} shown in appendix).
+Based on the analysis in Section \ref{sec:cst} and the result of Lemma \ref{lem5}, the constrained problem still can simplify to an unconstrained problem by choosing the proper parameter, which means that we generalize the Theorem \ref{thm:rlt} into the case with budget constraint.

-\begin{theorem} For the IAS with budget on ad items, the relaxed inner problem of constrained problem can be constructed as a min-cost max-flow problem, and has a 0-1 form optimal solution. \end{theorem}

-By Theorem \ref{lem5}, we can solve the constrained problem under this new setting using a similar Lagrangian dual method as that of Section \ref{sec:cst}.
-Therefore, we can still design the optimal feasible mechanisms for both problems when limiting the number of ad items.